The official blog of the Lung Institute.

 Sometimes, it may take some trial and error before finding the treatment plan that works best for you.
 Remember to take your medications and inhalers exactly as prescribed by your doctor, and always let your doctor know if you see any changes in your overall health or lung health.
 Often, a combination of chronic bronchitis treatment options are used to achieve the best results possible.

-If you feel like it’s time to try something new in your chronic bronchitis treatment plan, it may be time to consider stem cell therapy.
+If you feel like it’s time to try something new in your chronic bronchitis treatment plan, it may be time to consider cellular therapy.
 Our medical staff can walk you through the process every step of the way and are happy to answer your questions.
-If you or a loved one has chronic bronchitis, emphysema, COPD or another chronic lung disease and would like to learn more about stem cell therapy, contact us at (800) 729-3065.
+If you or a loved one has chronic bronchitis, emphysema, COPD or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.